SBitancor/parking-backend/README.md

 - parking-backend/routes/api.php

 ## License and Disclosure
 This project was created in compliance of the author's academic project requirements.
-This project can be used for any purposes and under MIT License.
+This project can be used by anyone for any purposes and under MIT License.